15 min read

 • For technical tracks: Linux proficiency is non-negotiable.
 Add networking basics (TCP/IP, DNS, protocols) and security fundamentals.

-• For GRC/Privacy: Framework knowledge (NIST, ISO 27001, SOC 2), risk assessment methodology, audit processes.
+• For GRC/Privacy: framework knowledge (NIST, ISO 27001, SOC 2), risk assessment methodology, audit processes.

 Step 3: Get Hands-On Experience